A Better Call Saul, Breaking Bad Crossover Is Finally Happening

 It's happening.
 After years of speculation and comments, it's really happening.

 A Better Call Saul, Breaking Bad crossover is on the way.
-The highly-anticipated announcement was made Thursday afternoon at Better Call Saul's 2018 Comic-Con panel.
+The highly-anticipated announcement was made Thursday afternoon at Better Call Saul's 2018 Comic-Con panel, which also commemorated the series' 10th anniversary.

 It's unclear how the show's respective worlds will collide, but our fingers are crossed that Walter White and Jesse Pinkman will somehow play a role.
-Both Bryan Cranston and Aaron Paul are in San Diego for the star-studded convention, but have yet to comment whether or not they will reprise their Breaking Bad roles in the upcoming fourth season of the prequel series starring Bob Odenkirk.
+Both Bryan Cranston and Aaron Paul are in San Diego for the star-studded convention, however neither of the main character's will be reprising their Breaking Bad roles in the upcoming fourth season of the prequel series starring Bob Odenkirk.

 Better Call Saul is set primarily before the events of Breaking Bad and Walter White's rise to meth kingpin, but the series has featured scenes of Odenkirk's Jimmy McGill aka Saul Goodman aka Gene that take place after the events of Breaking Bad.